South Korea–Vietnam relations: LG Electronics

 LG Electronics has three factories in Vietnam.

 Lotte

-Since 1996, Lotte has entered Vietnam, After CJ Group be a 2nd South Korean Groups Landing in Vietnam, The Conventional Parts with subsidiaries such as Lotte Mart, Lotte Cinema (Also Subsidiary as Lotte Entertainment for Distributed Korean Movie for own Productions and Another Productions from Korea and Selected Films Around the World, Established in 2011, This Distribution also Productions for Vietnamese Film), Lotteria, and Lotte Center.
+Lotte entered the Vietnamese market in 1996.
+It maintains localized operations of its subsidiaries which include Lotte Mart, Lotte Cinema, Lotte Entertainment (for localized distribution of its films and TV shows), Lotteria, and Lotte Center.

 CJ

-CJ Vietnam Branch is Established in 2004, The Subsidiaries as Entertainment (CJ CGV, CJ 4DPLEX, CJ PowerCast, CJ ENM (Distribution for Own Productions, Other Korean Movies and Independent Films Distribution, also Productions Localized Originals Films by CJ HK Entertainment, And CJ ENM For International Sales for Vietnamese Movie outside of Vietnam, Except Film Distribution and Productions, CJ ENM Also Producted Dramas, Variety Shows direct by CJ ENM Other Channels as well as Korean Production), CJ Food (CJ CheilJedang, CJ Foodville, CJ Freshway), Biology (CJ CheilJedang Bio Div, CJ Feed&Care), Logistics and Retail (CJ Logistics, CJ Logistics E&C Div., CJ OliveYoung, CJ OliveNetworks, CJ ENM COMMERCE Div.)
+CJ's Vietnam branch was established in 2004.
+It maintains localized operations and distributions from a wide range of CJ's businesses and brands, which include CJ Entertainment, CJ CGV, CJ ENM (for localized distribution of its films and TV series), CJ Food, etc.

 Movement of people

 As of 2009 there are nearly a hundred thousand each of Koreans in Vietnam and Vietnamese people in South Korea.

 Tourism

 As of 2018, South Korean tourists accounted for 3,485,406 tourists in Vietnam, second only to China (4,966,468 tourists).
 Flights from South Korea accounted for a remarkable 44.5 per cent of the country's inbound traffic in 2018.
 Da Nang, and Hoi An are the top destinations that South Korean Tourists visit.